powsybl/powsybl-open-rao/docs/parameters.md

     (divided by the absolute sum of PTDFs) when they are positive.
   - **MAX_MIN_RELATIVE_MARGIN_IN_AMPERE**: same as MAX_MIN_MARGIN_IN_AMPERE, but the margins will be relative (divided by the absolute sum of PTDFs) when they are positive.
+  - **MIN_COST_MEGAWATT**: minimization of the cost of all active RangeActions.
+CNECs being secure is made through a constraint.
+  - **MIN_COST_AMPERE**: same as MIN_COST_MEGAWATT, but the worst margin logger will show flow values in ampere

 #### forbid-cost-increase
 - **Expected value**: true/false